Enhance Your Master of Public Service With a Concurrent Degree

 The MPH/MPS concurrent degree, which can save students up to 18 credit hours, is ideal for students looking to serve the public in fields such as epidemiology, environmental health, health policy and management, and more.
 Graduates of the MPH-MPS concurrent degree program have enjoyed careers across the public health industry, including healthcare administration, health education, healthcare program design and management, and leadership positions at public health nonprofits.

 Students in the concurrent program must complete all the requirements for the MPH degree as specified by the Boozman College of Public Health and all requirements for the MPS degree as specified by the Clinton School of Public Service.

-Master of Business Administration/MPS Concurrent Degree, UA Sam M. Walton College of Business
+Master of Business Administration/MPS Concurrent Degree

 The MBA/MPS, which can save students up to 13 credit hours, is ideal for students who are interested in applying business knowledge to the public service sector.
 Notable career paths from alumni include social entrepreneurship, brand management, and leadership roles in business development.